 As a photographer, you too are taking the audience on a journey, but a visual one.
 You too can control the rhythm, pace, and dynamics of your creation with the use of light and shadow, composition, and point of focus.

-Set your aperture to what you want aesthetically, then gradually increase your shutter speed to decrease the amount of ambient light as needed.
+Set your aperture to what you want aesthetically with regard to depth of field, then gradually increase your shutter speed to decrease the amount of ambient light as needed.

 If the ambient light is too bright, you can also adjust your exposure compensation down about 1 to 1.5 stops (or thereabouts) but be careful your shadows don’t fall into complete blackness.

 Keep an eye on your histogram to prevent losing all digital information in the blacks.
 It’s better to shoot a little brighter than what you want your final image to be, then adjust the shadows down in Lightroom or Photoshop later.

 How To Edit Dark and Moody Boudoir Images